-- Install the banjo bolt on the end of the brake line with a copper crush washer on both sides of the line banjo fitting.
+• Install the banjo bolt on the end of the brake line with a copper crush washer on both sides of the line banjo fitting.
 Hand-thread the bolt into the inlet port on the caliper.
-Torque the banjo bolt with a 14mm socket to 18-22 ft.-lbs. - Remove the rubber cap from the hard line on the car, and insert the brake line into the bracket.
+While pointing the line toward the bracket on the upright, torque the banjo bolt with a 14mm socket to 14 ft.-lbs.

+- Remove the rubber cap from the hard line on the car, and Insert the brake line into the bracket.
 Handtighten the hard line fitting into the Spiegler line.
-Use the 13mm line wrench and 14mm box wrench to tighten the connection.
+Use the 10mm line wrench and 17mm open-end wrench to tighten the connection.
+The threads on the hard line will not go all the way down into the Spiegler line, leaving some threads exposed.
 Do not overtighten.
-Just make sure the connection is snug and leak free.
-Install retaining clip. - Turn the steering wheel lock-to-lock, and make sure the brake line is not touching anything, binding, or rubbing.
-If necessary, slightly loosen the banjo bolt at the caliper, and adjust the routing of the line until there is no interference. - If line seems twisted, use the supplied plastic blocks and a pair of pliers to twist fitting so that the line is not overly twisted.
-See brake line packaging for instructions.
+Just make sure the connection is snug. - Turn the steering wheel lock-to-lock, and make sure the brake line is not touching anything, binding, or rubbing.
+If necessary, slightly loosen the banjo bolt at the caliper, and adjust the routing of the line until there is no interference. - Replace the factory spring clip at the hard line (removed in Step #2), with a new one from your brake line kit.
+You may need to tap the clip slightly with a hammer to get it seated properly.

-Step 11 - Install brake pads (DO NOT SKIP THIS STEP)
+Step 10- Install brake pads (DO NOT SKIP THIS STEP)